-- Remove cap (large cap) - Fill in the coolant slowly - During refilling bleeding of liquid-cooled turbochargers is required.
-To do so, open bleeder screw 1 in oval flange on back of turbine housing until coolant flows out bubble-free - Run the engine briefly and then check coolant level once more
+- Remove cap (large cap) - Fill in the coolant slowly - During the filling operation the fluid-cooled turbochargers are to be bled.
+For this purpose there is a bleeder screw fitted to the diffuser.
+This screw must remain open until coolant emerges free of bubbles. - Run the engine briefly and then check coolant level once more